Knowing and Controlling Your Period Costs

 Typical Period Costs

-• Travel, meals, and entertainment—deductible expenses related to the growth of the business and conferences and seminars for employees to enhance performance.
+- Travel, meals, and entertainment—deductible expenses associated with the growth of the business and conferences and seminars for employees to enhance performance.

 How controlling period costs can improve your business performance

 As mentioned, these expenses are relatively stable.
-Your rent, salaries, fringe benefits, insurance, etc. are constant each month.
-Much of your focus is on growing your business and controlling your direct costs but your period expenses can be an area providing significant savings.
+Your rent, salaries, fringe benefits, insurance, etc., are constant monthly.
+Much of your focus is on growing your business and controlling your direct costs, but your period expenses can be an area providing significant savings.

 Do you shop for your insurance coverage every year?
-Rates change yearly and should be shopped the same way you seek the best prices for your raw materials and distribution services.
+Rates change yearly and should be shopped as you seek the best prices for your raw materials and distribution services.

 Do you review your employee benefits programs regularly?
-The administrative costs can grow very quickly and should be reviewed with benefits professionals annually.
+The administrative costs can proliferate and should be reviewed with benefits professionals annually.

 Are you using up-to-date equipment, computers, and software?
 You may gain important savings by installing state-of-the-art computers and software.
-Increased productivity by your office staff can provide you with better and faster information to make more timely decisions as well as requiring fewer people to do the same or more work.
+Increased productivity by your office staff can provide you with better and faster information to make more timely decisions and require fewer people to do the same or more work.

 Procrastination and inertia are your worst enemies.
 You should schedule regular meetings with staff and professionals to seek ways to better manage the company and reduce costs.
 You might be surprised by the knowledge and concern your staff brings to the table to help make the business more successful.